-- the extent of the impact of the novel strain of coronavirus ("COVID-19"), including government and/or regulatory responses to the outbreak; - laws and regulations and any amendments thereto applicable to our business and the impact thereof, including uncertainty regarding the application of U.S. state and federal law to U.S. cannabis products and the scope of any regulations by the U.S. Food and Drug Administration, the U.S. Drug Enforcement Administration, the U.S. Federal Trade Commission, the U.S. Patent and Trademark Office, the U.S. Department of Agriculture and any state equivalent regulatory agencies over U.S. cannabis products; - climate change impacting economic factors such as prices and supply chain disruption, as well as governmental response through laws or regulations regarding greenhouse gas emissions;

-- assumptions and expectations described in the Company's critical accounting policies and estimates; - the adoption and impact of certain accounting pronouncements; - the number of users of cannabis or the size of the regulated cannabis market in the United States; - the potential time frame for the implementation of legislation to legalize and regulate medical or adult-use cannabis (and the consumer products derived from each of the foregoing) in the United States, and the potential form the legislation and regulations will take; - the Company's future financial and operating performance and anticipated profitability; - future performance, results and terms of strategic initiatives, strategic agreements and supply agreements; - the market for the Company's current and proposed products and services, as well as the Company's ability to capture market share; - the benefits and applications of the Company's products and services and expected sales thereof; - · development of affiliated brands, product diversification and future corporate development; - anticipated investment in and results of research and development; - inventory and production capacity, including discussions of plans or potential for expansion of capacity at existing or new facilities; - future expenditures, strategic investments and capital activities; - the competitive landscape in which the Company operates and the Company's market expertise; - the Company's ability to secure further equity or debt financing, if required; - · consistent or increasing pricing of various cannabis products; - the level of demand for cannabis products, including the Company's and third-party products sold by the Company; - the Company's ability to mitigate risks relating to the cannabis industry, the larger economy such as inflation or fluctuation in interest rates, breaches of and unauthorized access to the Company's systems and related cybersecurity risks, money laundering, costly litigation, and health pandemics; - the ability to gain appropriate regulatory approvals for announced acquisitions in the timeframe anticipated; - the application for additional licenses and the grant of licenses or renewals of existing licenses that have been applied for; - the rollout of new dispensaries, including the number of planned dispensaries to be opened in the future and the timing and location in respect of the same, and related forecasts;
+- laws and regulations and any amendments thereto applicable to our business and the impact thereof, including uncertainty regarding the application of U.S. state and federal law to U.S. cannabis products and the scope of any regulations by the U.S. Food and Drug Administration, the U.S. Drug Enforcement Administration, the U.S. Federal Trade Commission, the U.S. Patent and Trademark Office, the U.S. Department of Agriculture and any state equivalent regulatory agencies over U.S. cannabis products; - climate change impacting economic factors such as prices and supply chain disruption, as well as governmental response through laws or regulations regarding greenhouse gas emissions; - assumptions and expectations described in the Company's critical accounting policies and estimates; - changes in U.S. generally accepted accounting principles or their interpretation and the adoption and impact of certain accounting pronouncements; the number of users of cannabis or the size of the regulated cannabis market in the U.S.; - the potential time frame for the implementation of legislation to legalize and regulate medical or adult-use cannabis (and the consumer products derived from each of the foregoing) in the U.S., and the potential form the legislation and regulations will take; - the Company's future financial and operating performance and anticipated profitability; - future performance, results and terms of strategic initiatives, strategic agreements, and supply agreements; - the market for the Company's current and proposed products and services, as well as the Company's ability to capture market share; - the benefits and applications of the Company's products and services and expected sales thereof; - development of affiliated brands, product diversification and future corporate development; - anticipated investment in and results of research and development; - inventory and production capacity, including discussions of plans or potential for expansion of capacity at existing or new facilities; - future expenditures, strategic investments, and capital activities; - the competitive landscape in which the Company operates and the Company's market expertise; - the Company's ability to comply with its debt covenants; - the Company's ability to secure further equity or debt financing, if required; - the Company's ability to refinance its indebtedness and the terms of any such financing; - the risk of significant dilution from the issuances of equity or convertible debt securities and settlement of contingent consideration; - the level of demand for cannabis products, including the Company's product and third-party products sold by the Company; - the Company's ability to mitigate risks relating to the cannabis industry, the larger economy such as inflation or fluctuations in interest rates, breaches of and unauthorized access to the Company's systems and related cybersecurity risks, money laundering, litigation, and health pandemics; - the ability to gain appropriate regulatory approvals including for announced acquisitions in the timeframe anticipated;